microsoft/community-organization-operations-suite/README.md

 - `dev` branch: synchronized w/ integration environment.
 - `main` branch: synchronized w/ production environment.

-Active development is performed in feature branches and synchronized into the `dev` 'branch as it stabilizes.
+Active development is performed in feature branches and synchronized into the `dev` branch as it stabilizes.
 When releases are ready for production, they are merged into the `main` branch.

 Development Branches:
 The following branch naming patterns are utilized for different kinds of efforts within the project.
 All branches should target the `dev` branch, except for `hotfix` branches, which may target both `dev` and `main`.